genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/06_developer-training/04_training-content-day4.md

 }
 ```

-Modify or add the TRADE_MODIFY `eventHandler` block to use the State Machine.
+Modify or add the TRADE_MODIFY eventHandler codeblock to use the State Machine.

 ```kotlin {4}
 eventHandler<Trade>(name = "TRADE_MODIFY", transactional = true) {